Personal Injury Attorney DC, MD & VA

 Insurance companies in D.C., Maryland, and Virginia want to limit their liability and costs when a catastrophic injury occurs.
 These insurance corporations hire attorneys whose mission it is to limit liability and contain costs.
 The Cochran Firm DC lawyers are familiar with their tactics and ready to effectively counter the insurance companies’ arguments in order to protect the legal rights, safety, and health of catastrophic personal injury victims.

-Reduced Compensation
+Risk of Reduced Compensation

 Insurance companies often employ skilled adjusters whose primary goal is to minimize the compensation they pay out.
 Without an experienced attorney, you may end up accepting a